-A few summers ago the kids and I were playing outside and my 2 youngest (ages 3 and 2 at the time) were fascinated by all the butterflies flying around.
-I put together a fun Monarch Butterflies craft and activity that would teach them just a bit more about those “flying objects” they were seeing around our yard.
-Even my 7 year old had fun with this project, proof that this activity was age appropriate and fun for each of them.
-After all, what kid doesn’t love butterflies?
+Years ago the kids and I were playing outside and my 2 youngest children at the time (ages 3 and 2) were fascinated by all the butterflies flying around.
+So with the help of some of my old teaching resources, I put together a fun Monarch Butterflies craft and activity book that would teach them just a bit more about those “flying objects” they were seeing around our yard.
+Now, as I see how much Mason LOVES his caterpillar book, I decided to pull out the materials to make it once more.
+We are 2 for 2 on the success of this craft- all the kids loved it… again!

 Materials Needed: